• Skip to primary navigation

 Variations and Substitutions

-• Tahini sfouf: In Lebanon, many people add tahini to the sfouf recipe or drizzle it over the cake once it's out of the oven.
+• Tahini sfouf: In Lebanon, many people add tahini paste to the sfouf recipe or drizzle it over the cake once it's out of the oven.

 • Anise/cardamom sfouf: I sometimes add a teaspoon or two of ground anise seeds to the batter and the taste comes out heavenly.
 Some people I know also use cardamom to give sfouf a unique flavor.